 Restart your computer and press <F12> to enter the boot device configuration menu.
-Use the up or down arrow key to select your USB flash drive which is prefixed with "UEFI:" string.
-Then press <Enter> to run the UEFI RAID utility, enter the following commands.
+Use the up or down arrow key to select UEFI: Built-in EFI Shell.
+Press <Enter> to access.
+Follow the steps below and enter the commands to access the RAID setup utility.